← Back to blog

 What is Claims Against Estates Under the Inheritance Act in SQE1?

-Candidates often lose marks on SQE1 by applying the surviving spouse standard to cohabitants — a distinction examiners test repeatedly.
+Candidates often lose marks on SQE1 by applying the surviving spouse standard to cohabitants — a distinction SQE1 questions may test repeatedly.
 The Inheritance (Provision for Family and Dependants) Act 1975 allows certain people to claim reasonable financial provision from a deceased's estate where the will or intestacy rules do not make adequate provision for them.

 What Are Claims Under the Inheritance Act 1975?